gpetho/preverb/Grashchenkov.md

 Finally, another regular attribute of a comparison situation is the so-called differential – an indication of by how many units or by how many times the manifestation of a property in one object exceeds its manifestation in another:

-(392) (From the works of A. A. Blok)
+(392) (From the works of A. A. Blok)<br/>
-On na tseluyu golovu vyshe drugikh, khodit tyazheloy postup'yu i smotrit tol'ko na Fainu.
+On na tseluyu golovu vyshe drugikh, khodit tyazheloy postup'yu i smotrit tol'ko na Fainu.<br/>
 'He is a whole head taller than others, walks with a heavy gait, and looks only at Faina.'

 (393) (From the collective of authors.
-On the Volkhov Front) Marshrut zheleznodorozhnykh perevozok s odnogo kryla na drugoye po etim rokadam stal koroche na 432 km… 'The route for railway transport from one flank to another along these bypasses became shorter by 432 km…'
+On the Volkhov Front)<br/>
+Marshrut zheleznodorozhnykh perevozok s odnogo kryla na drugoye po etim rokadam stal koroche na 432 km…<br/>
+'The route for railway transport from one flank to another along these bypasses became shorter by 432 km…'

 However, the differential with the preposition _na_ 'by' and the accusative case is ungrammatical with AC:

-(394) * On na tseluyu golovu boleye vysokiy.
+(394) * On na tseluyu golovu boleye vysokiy.<br/>
    '*He is a whole head more tall.'

-(395) * Marshrut stal boleye korotkim na 5 km.
+(395) * Marshrut stal boleye korotkim na 5 km.<br/>
    '*The route became more short by 5 km.'

 An explanation for this semantic effect can be found in (Kennedy 2009).
 As we have already established, MC corresponds to so-called explicit comparison, and AC to implicit comparison.
 According to Kennedy, one of the properties of implicit comparison is precisely its incompatibility with the differential – this has been established based on material from various languages and is explained as follows.
 Since prepositional phrases with _na X yedinits_ 'by X units' contain indications of absolute values, they are no longer context-dependent, and such dependence is a characteristic property of implicit comparison.

 At the same time, both MC and AC can be used, for example, with the prepositional phrase _v X raz_ 'X times':

-(396) (From the works of A. P. Chekhov)
+(396) (From the works of A. P. Chekhov)<br/>
-Yego zhenili rano, kogda on byl eshche studentom vtorogo kursa, i teper' zhena kazalas' v poltora raza starshe yego.
+Yego zhenili rano, kogda on byl eshche studentom vtorogo kursa, i teper' zhena kazalas' v poltora raza starshe yego.<br/>
 'They married him early, when he was still a second-year student, and now his wife seemed one and a half times older than him.'

-(397) (From the works of V. K. Arsenyev)
+(397) (From the works of V. K. Arsenyev)<br/>
-Spusk na Aokhobe v dva raza dlinneye, chem pod'yom so storony Tyutikhe.
+Spusk na Aokhobe v dva raza dlinneye, chem pod'yom so storony Tyutikhe.<br/>
 'The descent to Aokhobe is two times longer than the ascent from the Tyutikhe side.'

-(398) (From the works of L. N. Tolstoy)
+(398) (From the works of L. N. Tolstoy)<br/>
-Veroyatno v desyat' raz starshe berez, sostavlyavshikh les, on byl v desyat' raz tolshche i v dva raza vyshe kazhdoy berezy.
+Veroyatno v desyat' raz starshe berez, sostavlyavshikh les, on byl v desyat' raz tolshche i v dva raza vyshe kazhdoy berezy.<br/>
 'Probably ten times older than the birches that formed the forest, he was ten times thicker and two times taller than each birch.'

-(399) (From the works of Andrey Bely)
+(399) (From the works of Andrey Bely)<br/>
-… ne boyas' v pyat' raz boleye strogogo po trebovaniyam A. S. Vladimirskogo… '…not fearing A. S. Vladimirsky, who was five times more strict in his demands…'
+… ne boyas' v pyat' raz boleye strogogo po trebovaniyam A. S. Vladimirskogo…<br/>
+'…not fearing A. S. Vladimirsky, who was five times more strict in his demands…'

 (400) (From the works of P. Ya.
-Chaadayev)
+Chaadayev)<br/>
-… divnoye sozvuchiye, v tysyachu raz boleye velichestvennoye, chem vse garmonii fizicheskogo mira.
+… divnoye sozvuchiye, v tysyachu raz boleye velichestvennoye, chem vse garmonii fizicheskogo mira.<br/>
 '…a wondrous consonance, a thousand times more majestic than all harmonies of the physical world.'

 Intensifiers like _namnogo_ 'much', _gorazdo_ 'far', etc., are also regularly used as differentials:

-(401) (From the works of I. F. Annensky)
+(401) (From the works of I. F. Annensky)<br/>
-Soderzhaniye samogo tipa Oblomova bogache Gogolevskikh prototipov, i ot etogo on gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh.
+Soderzhaniye samogo tipa Oblomova bogache Gogolevskikh prototipov, i ot etogo on gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh.<br/>
 'The content of the character Oblomov himself is richer than Gogol's prototypes, and because of this, he is much more like a real person than each of them.'

 As it seems to us, the differential, not being a strong syntactic participant in the comparison situation, occupies an adjunct position in both types of comparative ((402) and (403)):